9QIX/HTB-SOCAnalystPrerequisites/III. Windows Fundamentals/IV. Interacting with Windows/III. Windows Management Instrumentation (WMI).md

 | WMI API            | Enables applications to access the WMI infrastructure.                                                                                                                             |
 | WMI Consumer       | Sends queries to objects via the CIM Object Manager.                                                                                                                               |

-This table provides a structured presentation of different components related to Windows Management Instrumentation (WMI) and their descriptions.

 ## Uses of WMI

 Some of the uses for WMI are: